khushi-joshi-05/Food-ordering-website/Learn.md

 ## Contact

-If you have any questions or need assistance, feel free to reach out to us via [email](mailto:foodie@example.com) or [GitHub Issues](https://github.com/yourusername/FoodOrderingWebsite/issues).
+If you have any questions or need assistance, feel free to reach out to us via  [GitHub Issues](https://github.com/yourusername/FoodOrderingWebsite/issues).

 We appreciate your contributions!
 ```